 Stay vigilant and do your homework!
 If something sounds too good to be true, it probably is.
 The BEST way to pursue solar in our area is to follow the below steps and use one of LPEA's Qualified Solar Installers.

 Take these three steps before you consider a solar installation on your home or business.
 If you do not complete the following, LPEA cannot guarantee we will be able to connect your system to the grid:

 Call LPEA.
-Each installation is different, and there are often challenges or obstacles that must be overcome before you can install a system that connects to LPEA’s grid.
+Each installation is different, and there are often obstacles to overcome before you can install a system that connects to LPEA’s grid.
 Our experts can walk you through the options.

 Check LPEA's list of Qualified Solar Installers.
 Accountability matters!
-Local solar installers are familiar with LPEA’s standards and are far more likely to fix issues quickly.
+Local installers are familiar with LPEA’s standards and are more likely to fix issues quickly.
 When there is a problem, you’re more likely to get quick service from the same people who installed your system.
-Pro-Tip: try calling the company you’re interested in and see how long it takes for a human to help you.

 Get at least three quotes from different installers before selecting one.